-In drastic cases, a patient may need to have an extraction for tooth pain relief in TX.
+In drastic cases, a patient may need to have an extraction for tooth pain relief.
 At Lovett Dental Heights, we prefer to do everything we can to preserve the integrity of our patients’ teeth.
 But our dentists have the knowledge and training to perform teeth extractions.
 Tooth pain is generally indicative of infection, decay, or damaged enamel.
 If you are currently in pain, we urge you to make an immediate visit to a dentist before the underlying condition worsens.

 Why You Might Need Teeth Extractions